Famosi/famosi.github.io/_pages/cv.md

 What I'm Currently Doing?
 ======
-* Signed in to 3 different Slack teams
-* Working on my Master's Thesis
+* Working on my Master's Thesis 🧠 🤖
 * Always writing down new IDEAS!
 Just waiting for the right one 💡